 Wattlefield PotteryPottery for daily life - handcrafted by Andrea Young

-I make wheel – thrown pottery for daily life at my Norfolk studio.
+At Wattlefield Pottery I make wheel – thrown items for daily life at my Norfolk studio.

 I began by ‘having a go’.
 From that first interaction with clay I was completely hooked.
 At that point I signed up to attended weekly classes, and did so for a number of years before undertaking full time studies through further education.
 I now have 14 years experience with pottery making.
 Today I work from my home studio in Wattlefield, Norfolk.